The Pros and Cons of Making Dog Food at Home

 Homemade Dog Food Ingredients

-My homemade dog food recipes often include the following ingredients, which I already have on hand:
+My homemade dog food recipes often include the following ingredients, which I already have on hand.
+These ingredients are easy to find at most grocers, but if you are looking to save money, you can get everything you need at Aldi.

 • Grains: White and brown rice (brown rice is preferred for its higher nutritional value), quinoa.

-• Vegetables: Butternut squash, green beans, carrots, broccoli, and cauliflower are available in fresh and frozen form.
+• Vegetables: Butternut squash, green beans, carrots, broccoli, and cauliflower are available fresh or frozen.

 • Proteins: Frozen leftover meat, fresh meat, canned salmon (to be replaced with fresh in the future), dried lentils (and potentially beans in the future).
 Protein is the most essential ingredient in homemade dog food.

-• Other Additives: Bone broth for cooking the rice, quinoa, and lentils, flaxseed meal, and extra virgin olive oil (1–2 tablespoons per batch).
+• Other Additives: Bone broth for cooking rice, quinoa, and lentils; flaxseed meal; and extra-virgin olive oil (1–2 tablespoons per batch).

 As a bonus, this benefits my dogs and helps me clear out my pantry of items that might otherwise go unused.